doctorfree/Asciiville/README.md

 The `asciiville` command can be used to invoke:

 * The lightweight character based system monitor, `btop`
+* The lightweight character based web browser, `lynx`
+* The lightweight character based mail client, `neomutt`
+* The lightweight character based file manager, `ranger`
-* One or more terminal emulators running a system monitor
+* One or more terminal emulators running a command
 * A tmux session
 * Character based ASCII art
 * Any character based client the user wishes to run